Health Insurance Marketplace

 How the online marketplace works

-Anyone individual living in New Hampshire can shop for insurance through the New Hampshire health insurance marketplace.
+Any individual living in New Hampshire can shop for insurance through the health insurance marketplace.

 In 2012 New Hampshire passed a law that forbids the state from creating and operating any online health insurance marketplace.
 This law was intended to stop the Affordable Care Act, or at least save New Hampshire from the costs of creating an online health insurance marketplace.

 Because of the 2012 law, the federal government actually operates New Hampshire’s online health insurance marketplace through its Healthcare.gov website.
 This federal website is funded through a fee levied against premiums for insurance plans bought on the marketplace.
 However, New Hampshire is still responsible for regulating the insurance plans offered on the marketplace website.

 Rules for insurance on the marketplace

 The Affordable Care Act has many requirements for insurance plans offered through the online health insurance marketplace.